 Curries usually come with a side of rice, and Kinara steps it up a notch by offering your choice of brown or jasmine.
 Panang curry is my standard, and Kinara’s version is made with pork, which is a nice change.
-The curry has a rich flavor, medium heat, and lots of complexity that builds as you eat ($10).
-Though the beef massaman is not quite as the version at Siam Society, it is a close second.
-The curry has the depth commonly associated with this dish, the beef and potatoes are tender, and the peanuts give it a nice textural highlight ($10).
-Their green curry didn’t do too much for me; I’ve had better at other places ($10).
+The curry has a rich flavor, medium heat, and lots of complexity that builds as you eat.
+Though the beef massaman is not quite like the version at Siam Society, it is a close second.
+The curry has the depth commonly associated with this dish, the beef and potatoes are tender, and the peanuts give it a nice textural highlight.
+Their green curry didn’t do too much for me; I’ve had better at other places.

 Thai fried rice was flavorful, plentiful, and a bit lighter than most versions tend to be.
-It is a typical mix of tomatoes, carrots, onions, peas and egg.
-I like the way they leave the onions in fairly large pieces, which give a bit of textural contrast ($10-14).
+It is a typical mix of tomatoes, carrots, onions, peas, and eggs.
+I like the way they leave the onions in fairly large pieces, which give a bit of textural contrast.

 Kinara has a large selection of lunch specials.
-For a $1.50 extra, you can add a garden salad or an appetizer.
+For a small fee, you can add a garden salad or an appetizer.

 If there are any problems with Kinara, they are consistency and service.
 As I mentioned above, I’ve had the same dish turn out completely different over two nights.
 The restaurant is small, seating about 12 in each dining room.
-Though this makes it seem intimate, it is difficult for the a single server to work, and she occasionally gets overwhelmed.
+Though this makes it seem intimate, it is difficult for a single server to work, and she occasionally gets overwhelmed.
 I think the same thing happens to the chef.
 I worry that the effect of a few positive reviews will overwhelm them; so be patient.

 Despite a few issues, Kinara is my favorite Thai restaurant on the West side of the Willamette.
 On a good night, it is outstanding.
 Since it is an easy walk from the Pearl, it will be my regular stop for this type of food.